Costs and Fees

-Fixed charges include tuition (up to 18 semester hours of credit per term), Traditional Meal Plan2, and cost of residence on campus during each semester (two per year), academic advising and learning specialist services, library services, admission to all on-campus athletic events, admission to The Principia Concert and Lecture Series, subscriptions to annual and weekly student publications, and other services.
-They do not include books, personal expenses, laboratory fees, miscellaneous fees, student activity fees, or the cost of residence on campus between semesters.
+Fixed charges include tuition (up to 18 semester hours of credit per term), Traditional Meal Plan2, and cost of residence on campus during each semester (two per year), academic advising and learning specialist services, library services, admission to all on-campus social events, admission to The Principia Concert and Lecture Series, subscriptions to annual and weekly student publications, and other services.
+They do not include books, personal expenses, course fees, or other miscellaneous fees (see Student Fees), or the cost of residence on campus between semesters.

 Because of the possibility of substantial increases beyond our control in our operation expenses, the financial arrangements published in this catalog are subject to revision at the beginning of any semester.
 Notification of any necessary change in rates will be sent to you at least 30 days prior to the beginning of the semester.

 The Traditional Meal Plan is a declining balance meal plan that provides sufficient funds each semester to cover twenty-one meals per week, subject to student food choices.
 Meal plan points can be used in both the Student Dining Room and the Piasa Pub. $100 of the meal plan points are put into a plus account and can also be used in the College Store.
 Those who choose to eat more meals in the Pub, larger quantities of food, and/or more expensive specialty food items, may enroll in an upgraded meal plan or larger plus account.
 Meal plan and plus account enrollments occur twice a year, by semester.
 More information on meal plans and plus accounts may be found at the College Dining Services website.